 While the Capital On Tap business credit card avoids fees, the flip side is that you don’t get many added rewards as part of your package.

 While other cards may offer more in terms of rewards and introductory periods, the Capital On Tap business card focuses on making borrowing accessible.
-The card’s real selling point is the lack of fees attached to signing up and to using the card (bar the usual late or missed payment fees).
+The card’s selling points are the flexibility in how you borrow — that is paying with your card or sending funds to your bank account — and the lack of fees attached to signing up and to using the card (bar the usual late or missed payment fees).
 While the headline APR is relatively high, the opportunity to potentially lower your rate also makes the card stand out from other cards on the market.

 Capital On Tap requires applicants to have at least 12 months of trading history and a turnover of at least £24k per annum.
 Additionally, your application will not be accepted if you have had any unresolved county court judgements (CCJs) against you or your business in the past 12 months.
 Limited companies, sole traders, partnerships and limited liability partnerships are eligible to apply for the card, but they must be UK based.

 Applications can only be made online.
 The application requires you to provide information regarding your business, including — if you are limited company — your registered number, and some personal details.